 So think about this as sums of all the other areas of your business that you are really growing on, right?
 So whether that’s marketing, sales, taking a look at operations, taking a look at things like finance and cash flow, merchandising, all of those areas where you might be going, “Ah, I can’t believe I have to do this myself,” are actually amazing valuable learning opportunities for you for when you do decide to hire out those right people.

 So just because you have the money to hire everyone does not take away from that valuable learning experience, right?
-You want to be able to set expectations, you want to be able to empathize with your employees because they’re gonna want to know that you know how to talk the business, right?
+You want to be able to set expectations, you want to be able to empathize with your employees because they’re going to want to know that you know how to talk the business, right?
 Similarly, if you were to hire a developer or a coder to work on your site, you know, these guys speak a totally different language.
-How else are you gonna know and understand that language unless you do some research and learn a little bit more?
+How else are you going to know and understand that language unless you do some research and learn a little bit more?

 All right guys, if you are ready to scale your business, head on over to scalingretail.com.
 I have so many different kinds of pieces of information, blogs, articles, as well as amazing videos all for that business that is scaling.
 And if you’re ready to get some hands-on assistance and really figure out how to 3x your business, look at new revenue channels and really step your foot in the right direction, send us an email at firstname.lastname@example.org.
 Guys, I am where you are, so make sure you subscribe to YouTube, make sure you leave a comment below, and lastly, please do follow us on Instagram, Facebook, and LinkedIn.
 All right, talk to you later.
 Bye.